SwedbankPay/developer.swedbankpay.com/_includes/checkoutv3-purchase.md

         "description": "Test Purchase",
         "userAgent": "Mozilla/5.0...",
         "language": "sv-SE",
-        "productName": "Checkout3", // Can be excluded if version is added in header "implementation": "{{implementation}}",
+        "productName": "Checkout3", // Removed in 3.1, can be excluded in 3.0 if version is added in header "implementation": "{{implementation}}",
         "urls": { {% if include.integration_mode=="seamless-view" %}
             "hostUrls": [ "https://example.com", "https://example.net" ],